UK electricity pylon series

 Milliken E102

-E102 is an early secondary line type.
+E102 is an early secondary line type, designed for the SEE and MEE regions.

 Milliken T163

-T163 is an early secondary line type.
+T163 is an early secondary line type, used by the NWE SL2 contract.

 SEE SL2